AlexanderBlankenstein/Android_stopwatch/README.md

 ## Installation

-For use within AndroidStudio or similar IDEAs.
+For use within AndroidStudio or similar IDEs.

 ## Contributing